 Chateau Retirement’s “Reflections” series highlights the rich life experiences of our residents.
-This month, Sue Calvin tells a fascinating tale of her family’s life in Prohibition-era Seattle.
+This month, Sue Calvin tells a story of growing up in a bustling Seattle.

 When my father was five years old, he came with my grandmother and his brother, my uncle to live in Seattle in 1900.
 My grandmother was a hardworking single mother who had a job cooking in a gold mining camp waiting for her in Alaska.
 The three of them lived in an apartment in Madison Park, across from Horace Mann school.